stonerainphilo/position_read_analyse_1.3/ReadMe.md

     Other .ipynb files are not necessary for simple use.

     ALL .py files are functions needed for necessary run.
 You don't have to change it unless it's needed for your use.

+# ATTENTION:
+    If you want to use this while customize your Code, please creat another folder outside of the `main` brunch.
+For you might want to use this repository to get future update, use .gitignore to make sure your personal settings won't mess up others' codespace.

 ### What does the Out_put csv files contain?